smithy-lang/smithy/docs/source/1.0/guides/model-linters.rst

     guarantees of the ``@required`` trait.
 For example, it is considered backward compatible to remove the ``@required`` trait from a member and replace it with the ``@default`` trait.
-However, this isn't possible for members that target structure or union shapes because they have no zero value.
+However, this isn't possible for members that target structure or union shapes because they can have no default value.
 The risk associated with such members may be unacceptable for some services.

 Default severity
     ``DANGER``